 3. Create a policy toolkit

 Companies have numerous considerations that impact absence management, RTW programs, disability management, and compliance.
-Employers should remain aware of how larger business and societal trends, such as an aging workforce, and changes with the ADA and EEOC are trending, since those decisions can shape the recommended management process.
+Employers should remain aware of how larger business and societal trends, such as an aging workforce, ESG practices, and changes with the ADA and EEOC are trending, since those decisions can shape the recommended management process.
 To understand the impact of policy changes and help address multiple elements of absence management programs, companies should create an actionable toolkit of policies.

 The toolkit, which will guide the process from the time of the reported event through the management continuum, can help with cost-effective, compliant and proactive approaches to managing risks.
 To support compliance and ADA application, it should include objectively measured job demands that guide the temporary transitional duty and interactive process application for potential reasonable accommodations.
 An employer can also create a master task list to support an objective process to compare physical capabilities or restrictions to the task requirements when aligning work.
 In addition, getting ergonomists involved should be a best practice across organizations building and improving their absence, RTW and SAW programs and establishing defined job demands.

 Data, benchmarking, and measuring performance relative to established key performance indicators is essential for managing costs and measuring outcomes.
 Companies often have a wealth of data related to claims, but they don’t always utilize the information to measure their performance or make proactive decisions about their absence, RTW and SAW programs.
 By taking a more outcomes-driven approach and using the data at their fingertips, employers can help improve related costs and worker productivity.